UX-Society/Get-Started/started.md

   - /themes/source-flask-theme/static/ is where icons should be added
 - /static/img/ is where images should be added
 - config.toml/ is where the actual info for the site is located.
-        Edit your section under `[params."your section name]` and reference this content with `.Site.Params.'sub section name"."content name"` in the html partial file
+        Edit your section under `[params."your section name]` and reference this content with `.Site.Params."sub section name"."content name"` in the html partial file
 -